conductor-oss/conductor/docs/docs/configuration/systask.md

             "optional": false
         }
 ```
 If any of loopover task will be failed then do while task will be failed.
 In such case retry will start iteration from 1.
+TaskType SUB_WORKFLOW is not supported as a part of loopover task.
+Since loopover tasks will be executed in loop inside scope of parent do while task, crossing branching outside of DO_WHILE task will not be respected.
+Branching inside loopover task will be supported.
 In case of exception while evaluating loopCondition, do while task will be failed with FAILED_WITH_TERMINAL_ERROR.